of1r/DevOps-Zero2Hero/Content/git/behind-the-scenes.md

     `git cat-file -p master^{tree}` -  Shows the tree in the specified branch.

 3. Annotated tags - The annotated tag object include metadata, who made the tag, the dates, a tag message and it stores a reference to a commit.
-4. Commits - Commit objects combine a tree object along with information about context thta led to the current tree.
+4. Commits - Commit objects combine a tree object along with information about context that led to the current tree.
 Commits store a reference to parent commit[s], the author, the commiter, and the commit message.

 A commit object and it's parent:
 ![Commit object](resources/commit-object.png)